-- You must demonstrate advanced level achievement or proficiency in a foreign language in one of the approved ways.
-Typically, this requirement is met by completing the third term of a fourth-year language sequence at OSU.
+- You must demonstrate intermediate-level achievement or proficiency in a foreign language in one of the approved ways.
+Typically, this requirement is met by completing the third term of a third-year language sequence at OSU.
 Students must take language courses for letter grades and earn a cumulative GPA of 3.0.
-Exceptions may be considered only by petition (see International Degree office for details).
-To find out about additional ways to demonstrate advanced proficiency, contact the International Degree office.
+Exceptions may be considered only by petition (see International Degree director or advisor for details).
+To find out about additional ways to demonstrate advanced proficiency, contact the International Degree director or advisor.

-- You must successfully complete a minimum of four courses selected from the list of approved electives for the International Degree.
+- You must successfully complete a minimum of 16 credits selected from the list of approved electives for the International Degree.
 In the case where approved electives are baccalaureate core courses, you may only count a maximum of 8 credits towards the International Degree and the university baccalaureate core.
 The International Degree course requirements from the baccalaureate core are as follows:

 - The final requirement for the degree is to prepare a rigorous and integrative senior thesis, which demonstrates a fundamental and comprehensive understanding of global issues and of the international dimensions of your primary degree.
-Requirements for the senior thesis include successful completion of INTL 407 for 1 credit, and 3 to 6 credits of 403 (Thesis) in your department and participation in the Global Learning Symposium in spring term of the year you graduate.
+Requirements for the senior thesis include successful completion and 3 to 6 credits of 403 (Thesis) in your department and participation in the Global Learning Symposium in spring term of the year you graduate.

 Graduation Language Requirements

 Students must demonstrate advanced level achievement or proficiency in a single foreign language in one of the following ways: